bsnes-emu/bsnes/docs/concepts/game-library.md

 When [icarus](../interface/icarus.md) imports a game, it creates or updates the corresponding game folder in the game library.
-When you use the console menu items in [higan's Library menu](../interface/higan.md#the-library-menu), it higan shows you the games for that console already in the library.
+When you use the console submenu items in [higan's Library menu](../interface/higan.md#the-library-menu), it higan shows you the games for that console that are already in the library.

 Inside the game library folder there is a subfolder for each system.